Congratulations on your pregnancy!!! I am so happy for you and only wish you the best in your pregnancy journey.

-Smoking, second-hand smoking and even third hand smoke is dangerous for your baby’s health.
-Toxins from smoking and second/third hand smoking can enter your bloodstream and can affect the baby’s health.
-Second hand smoking is when you inhale smoke when around someone who is smoking.
+Smoking, second-hand smoking, and even third-hand smoke are dangerous for your baby’s health.
+Toxins from smoking and second/third-hand smoking can enter your bloodstream and can affect the baby’s health.
+Second-hand smoking is when you inhale smoke when around someone who is smoking.
 Sometimes residue of cigarette smoke is left behind by a smoker in your home.
-Residue can be seep into furniture, rugs, paints and other areas of your home.
-Third hand smoke is the residue left behind in your home, your car or public locations which allow smoking indoors.
-According to American Pregnancy Association, there was a study performed at the Los Angeles Research Institute which determined that third hand smoke residue has detrimental effect on prenatal lung development.
+Residue can seep into furniture, rugs, paints and other areas of your home.
+Third-hand smoke is the residue left behind in your home, your car or public locations that allow smoking indoors.
+According to the American Pregnancy Association, there was a study performed at the Los Angeles Research Institute which determined that third-hand smoke residue has a detrimental effect on prenatal lung development.

 5. Eliminate Alcohol

-Once you find out you are pregnant, it is best that you eliminate drinking alcohol through out your entire pregnancy and if you decide to breast feed.
+Once you find out you are pregnant, it is best that you eliminate drinking alcohol throughout your entire pregnancy and if you decide to breast feed.
 If you consume alcohol during pregnancy, the placenta will not filter out the alcohol, the alcohol will pass freely to be consumed by your unborn child.
-Consuming alcohol will therefore, increase your risk that you baby will be born with Fetal Alcohol Spectrum Disorder (FASD).
+Consuming alcohol will, therefore, increase your risk that your baby will be born with Fetal Alcohol Spectrum Disorder (FASD).

-If you had drank alcohol before you knew you were pregnant, it is best to quit to decrease the risk of harm to your unborn child.
+If you had drunk alcohol before you knew you were pregnant, it is best to quit to decrease the risk of harm to your unborn child.

-If you need help to quitting alcohol while you are pregnant, try contacting the below organizations that I’ve got from American Pregnancy Association
+If you need help quitting alcohol while you are pregnant, try contacting the below organizations that I’ve got from the American Pregnancy Association

 National Clearinghouse for Alcohol & Drug Information (800-729-6686)